Search Header Logo

 Farmers faced low crop prices, rising debt, and believed government favored railroads and big business.

-Factory workers gained better wages and believed the government supported labor reforms.
+Factory workers gained higher wages, shorter hours, and believed government supported labor reform.

 Answer explanation